 As is the case with most Himalayan destinations, there are a lot of exciting things to do and places to visit in Tirthan Valley.
 From spending time beside the river to going on numerous day treks, there is definitely no time to get bored here.

 In fact, during my 4-day trip to Tirthan from Delhi, I remember getting up early in the morning to leave and coming back late in the evening.
 And still, I missed out on so many amazing things to do here.
-So, I would definitely suggest that you take out sufficient time for this amazing destination.
+So, I would definitely suggest that you take out sufficient time to this amazing destination.

 I have mentioned a few top things to do in Tirthan Valley below so that you can plan your trip well and don’t miss out on things like me.

 Why should you Visit Tirthan Valley

 Before I share with you more about this beautiful valley and everything to explore here, I am going to share with you why you should visit Tirthan Valley.
 Yes, Tirthan Valley is beautiful and charming but so are most other towns and villages in Himachal Pradesh.
 So, why choose Tirthan Valley?
 Well, because Tirthan Valley is an offbeat destination and is slightly remote so its beauty is raw and untouched.

 Apart from being remote, Tirthan Valley is also well-connected to major towns and cities.
 As a result, Tirthan Valley is comfortable for families to visit as well.
 And the best thing about Tirthan Valley is that you will find beautiful sceneries and several activities to do around here but it won’t be as crowded as the touristy places like Manali, Shimla, etc.